BellaMrx/Arrays_functions_objects_in_JS/README.md

     user01.print();
     user02.print();
    ```
-The `constuctor()` method is called implicitly when a new object instance of the corresponding class is created.
-The `constuctor() ` method corresponds in principle to that of the constuctor function.
+The `constructor()` method is called implicitly when a new object instance of the corresponding class is created.
+The `constructor() ` method corresponds in principle to that of the constructor function.
 Here, too, no `return` is required because the object instance is returned implicitly.

 ## Access to the object properties and methods: setter and getter